 Additionally, "Lu the Prodigy" seems much like Lu Yu, a.k.a.
 Number Ten Ox, and they share a plot point: a flooded city hiding a secret artifact.

-That One Boss: When playing with Jade Master difficulty, the Dirge clones become this.
-With normal difficulty, you can use the Jade Golem transformation style and/or focus mode to beat them easily.
+That One Boss: When playing on Jade Master difficulty, most bosses will, at best, be bosses with stupidly-high health, but some will be like this.
+The Dirge clones are perhaps the platonic ideal.
+With normal difficulty, you can use the Jade Golem transformation style and/or focus mode to beat them relatively easily easily.
 However, with Jade Master difficulty all the enemies can take much more damage than in the normal mode, which means your magic and focus bars have probably run out before you've defeated even one of the three clones.
 The only way to defeat them without insane amounts of practice and very good reflexes is to exploit the weaknesses of the game's AI, and even then it's hardly easy.
 Compared to the clones, the final boss of the game is much easier to beat, even with Jade Master difficulty.

-That One Level: Rather late in the game you are killed, must navigate the afterlife and the defiled temple of the Water Dragon, and face one of the hardest battle in the game against three very tough copies of yourself, in order to be resurrected.
+That One Level: Rather late in the game you are killed, must navigate the afterlife and the defiled temple of the Water Dragon, and face one of the hardest battle in the game against three very tough copies of yourself and no support character, in order to be resurrected.

 Vaporware: BioWare stated in the past that a sequel was planned and apparently at one point was actually in development, though it vanished in the wake of the EA buyout and hasn't been heard from since.
 Concepts from it have found their way into Mass Effect and Dragon Age, however.